5. Scalaz Typeclasses

 similar to map in that it applies a function to values.
 However,

-with ap, the function is in a similar context to the values.
+with ap, the function is in the same context as the values.

 @typeclass trait Apply[F[_]] extends Functor[F] {